Chapter 2: Searching

 - be members of a community (like NKU) that has paid subscription fees for them.

 For example, Netflix is a subscription service that keeps its content (streaming movies and television shows) behind a paywall.
-The majority of scholarly resources are also locked behind paywalls.
+The majority of scholarly resources are also locked behind paywalls, although they may look slightly different.
 This means that people across the world are shut out from accessing many scholarly materials.
 The Open Access movement is a solution to making information like this accessible.

 Did you know?